 - If these rules are not followed, presenters will be asked to revise their slides.

-- It is a good idea to bring a back-up copy of your presentation, just in case.
+- It is a good idea to bring a back-up copy of your presentation.

 - WORLDSymposium will not accept presentations brought to the Speaker Ready Room or Meeting Room onsite.
-The electronic submission site will open December 20, 2022, and will close January 23, 2023.
-ALL presentations must be submitted to the electronic submission site by the deadline of January 23, 2023.
+The electronic submission site will open December 20, 2023, and will close on Thursday, January 4, 2024.
+ALL presentations must be submitted to the electronic submission site by the deadline of Thursday, January 4, 2024.

 - LCD projection will be provided for all speakers using PowerPoint for the presentations.
 You may NOT USE YOUR OWN LAPTOP.
 No exceptions.